Varenthein/Quizer.app/README.md

 and make according changes.

 I think it can save you a lot frustration of kind "why my changes don't work?!".
-That's coul be a reason ;) So, pleae change this.
+That could be a reason ;) So, please change this.

 Restrictions
 --

-First thing - I'm not sure if script work okay, when there are embeded more than once quzier.app quizes on the website.
-I have no idea as I was creating it make it work in one quiz per page manner.
-Maybe it works, maybe not.
-I think I'll check it myself in near future ;)
+First thing - I doubt if script works okay, when there are embeded more than once quzier.app quizes on the website.
+I created it to make it work in one quiz per page manner.
+I'll probably extend script functionality later.

 Second - creator is written in ES6, so there may be problems for poeple who think IE8 is a browser ;) Embed script uses old-style JS, so don't worry.